Norfolk Southern Railway: Safety

 Norfolk Southern has introduced safety programs to protect employees and local communities.
 In 2015, Norfolk Southern introduced the Operation Awareness & Response program, which trains around 5,000 first responders annually, equipping them with the knowledge to handle rail-related emergencies effectively.
+Part of the OAR program is the "Safety Train," which travels across 22 states to give free training to first responders.
 In early 2023, Norfolk Southern rolled out a safety plan which included installing approximately 200 additional hot bearing detectors across its rail network.
 To address the safety of transporting hazardous materials, in May 2023, Norfolk Southern enlisted the help of Atkins Nuclear Secured (ANS).
-NS has also been adding Digital Train Inspection Portals to capture detailed images of passing trains.
+NS has also been adding Digital Train Inspection Portals to capture detailed images of passing trains, and in 2025, launched its first Wheel Integrity System, which analyses wheels to look for defects before they become critical issues.

 In 2023, Norfolk Southern began a series of rehabilitation projects following a city inspection in Binghamton, New York.
 The Murray Street bridge, owned by Norfolk Southern, is the fourth repair project and began in July 2025.
 In 2024, it joined the federal Confidential Close Call Reporting System (C3RS), which allows employees to anonymously report near-miss incidents, and it implemented a policy requiring employees to inspect each railcar in under a minute.
 In July 2024, Norfolk Southern agreed to implement a series of safety recommendations, including improving rail defect detection systems, modernizing nationwide tank car fleets, and getting real-time rail safety information to emergency responders.